Invadermonky/BareBonesTemplatePack/README.md

 <p>
 <details>
-  <summary>Why is Entity/Particle Culling not included by default?</summary>
+  <summary>Why wasn't Entity/Particle Culling included by default?</summary>
   <blockquote>
     <p>
       Because these mods need to perform calculations to determine whether an object should be culled, culling mods always have some processing overhead.